U.S. exporter Saba admits deceiving Ex-Im Bank for loan guarantee

-NEW YORK (Reuters) - Saba Inc, a Memphis, Tennessee-based exporter, has agreed to pay $3.5 million to settle U.S. charges that it committed fraud in obtaining a loan guaranteed by the Export-Import Bank of the United States to finance construction of a retirement complex in western Turkey.
+NEW YORK, Sept 18 (Reuters) - Saba Inc, a Memphis, Tennessee-based exporter, has agreed to pay $3.5 million to settle U.S. charges that it committed fraud in obtaining a loan guaranteed by the Export-Import Bank of the United States to finance construction of a retirement complex in western Turkey.

 The U.S. Department of Justice said on Thursday that Saba admitted, and accepted responsibility for, misleading Deutsche Bank and the Ex-Im Bank about how much of the $38.1 million loan would be spent on “local costs” and whether the retirement complex developer would make a down payment, without verifying the information.